Germany backs Greek extension but bailout fatigue grows

 MEDIA CAMPAIGN

-Top-selling German daily Bild had staged a front-page campaign for a "NEIN!" in the Bundestag vote, the only big parliamentary hurdle in Europe for the four-month extension to the Greek bailout program.
+Top-selling German daily Bild had staged a front-page campaign for a "NEIN!" in the Bundestag vote, the only big parliamentary hurdle in Europe for the four-month extension to the Greek bailout programme.

 Although the extension gives the Greeks a lifeline, they face an April deadline for convincing Germany and other euro zone partners that they are serious about their reform drive.
 If that fails, Athens would run out of cash, likely triggering an unprecedented exit from the single currency bloc.